RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/41-MRK.md

 <sup>45</sup> But he went out, and began to proclaim it much, and to spread about the matter, so that Jesus could no more openly enter into a city, but was outside in desert places.
 People came to him from everywhere.

 > - <sup>a</sup> 2.
-“Behold”, from “ ἰδοὺ ”, means look at, take notice, observe, see, or gaze at.
+“Behold”, from “ἰδοὺ”, means look at, take notice, observe, see, or gaze at.
 It is often used as an interjection.
 > - <sup>b</sup> 2.
 Malachi 3:1
 > - <sup>c</sup> 3.
 Isaiah 40:3
 > - <sup>d</sup> 4. or, immersing